 While often feelings seem like facts, they’re actually not!
-This is very important to remember on your journey to emotional well-being.
+This is very important to remember on your journey to emotional well-being and fitness.
 When you’re in the moment and currently experiencing stress or other negative feelings, it can be hard to stop and pause…making acknowledging them a bit trickier.
 Throughout this article, we’ll set you up with surefire tools to help you in relieving the symptoms that accompany the feelings.

 Practice makes perfect.

 My personal favorite!
 Simple breathing during times of disarray will prove infinite value in reducing stress and bringing you back into the present moment.
 There’s a saying I love, “when you live in the past you’ll feel depressed and when you live in the future anxiety is around the corner”.
 Simple, yet perfectly describes the value that accompanies striving to stay present each day!
 So remember when your thoughts and emotions get flowing…STOP…PAUSE…BREATHE.
 As you continue to practice and improve on staying present you’ll notice the overwhelmingly positive effects it’s having on your life.

 This one might sound a little off the wall to some of you, but needless to say, it’s very effective!
 Throughout your day-to-day tasks, take some of your energy off what you’re currently doing to stop and listen.
 Focus on the sounds around you, take them in and acknowledge the noise.
 For example, when I’m chopping lettuce, I focus on the noise the knife is making as it elegantly cuts through my green leafy friend.
 By focusing on these sounds it assists in keeping my thoughts in the here and now.
 Personally, when I get stuck on obsessing over a specific situation, interaction, insecurity or anything else of that matter, I have an amazing ability of blowing it way out of proportion!